smikhalevski/doubter/README.md

 # Shape piping

-With shape piping you to can pass the shape output to another shape.
+With shape piping you can pass the shape output to another shape.

 <!-- prettier-ignore -->
 ```ts